kaiorosa1/100-days-of-code/log-r2.md

 **Today's Progress**: In my first session I've worked on the Pomodoro Calculator (FCC).
 My main focus was on the user stories, I was able to finish the content part however this project has a lot more requirements and they are divided within content, timer and audio.

-**Thoughts**: When we start a project we don't see all of the challenges at first but they soon creep in and you become to have a more wholistic view of what's yet to come.
+**Thoughts**: When we start a project we don't see all of the challenges at first but they soon creep in and you become to have a more holistic view of what's yet to come.

 I've been putting on the back burner to write about my first round of the 100 Days of Code, I don't know if I have the fresh perpective anymore since I'm more than a quarter way done with the second round but I want to do it anyway, maybe I can even talk about expectation vs reality about this challenge.